SaladTechnologies/salad-applications/packages/web-app/README.md

 # Salad Web Application

 The Salad Web Application is the primary UI that allows users to interact with Salad.
-The Salad Web Application is a [Typescript](https://www.typescriptlang.org/) build with [React](https://reactjs.org/) and [MobX](https://mobx.js.org/)
+The Salad Web Application is a [Typescript](https://www.typescriptlang.org/) built with [React](https://reactjs.org/) and [MobX](https://mobx.js.org/).

 ## Getting Started